 There are many caves and underground spaces.
-One of them called Cueva del Toro (the cave of the bull) where Neolithic artifacts were found including ancient cave paintings.
+One of them is called Cueva del Toro (the cave of the bull) where Neolithic artifacts were found, including ancient cave paintings.
 There is evidence of human habitation from 5500 BC and continuous habitation since the bronze age.

 You will see the first inhabitants: the Ammonites and Belemnites.
 The Belemnites looked a bit like squids and belonged to the cephalopod class of the mollusk phylum and are related to the Ammonites and also to the modern octopus, squids, and nautiluses.
 Besides the unusual rock formations, you will see an abundance of fauna and flora.

-Even if the area seems to be barren there actually is a lot of life.
+Even if the area seems to be barren, there actually is a lot of life.
 Lizards sunbathing, small rodents, foxes, mountain goats, and birds of prey like the golden eagle or the griffon vulture.
 Nowadays the area is a specially protected place for birds.

 The golden eagle is a magnificent hunter.
-They have powerful feet and with their sharp talons grab hares, rabbits, marmots and some ground squirrels.
-They reign over vast territory which can be as big as 200 square kilometers.
+They have powerful feet and with their sharp talons grab hares, rabbits, marmots, and some ground squirrels.
+They reign over a vast territory that can be as big as 200 square kilometers.
 They build large nests on cliffs and higher places.

 A prime location for Astronomical Observations

-As the location of El Torcal is far away from cities with their pollution the air is clean.
+As the location of El Torcal is far away from cities with their pollution, the air is clean.
 At a height of 1200 meters above sea level, you can observe a clear starlit sky.
 This observatory is for public use.